prashant-s-n/node_gateway_mockservice/README.md

 # node_gateway_mockservice
-# Mock service and Gateway
+## Mock service and Gateway
+- This project contains a Node.js Gateway with JWT authentication service and a mock service to mimick a reverse-proxy.